AguaClara/Textbook/Gas_Transfer/Gas_Transfer.rst

 .. figure:: Images/Oxygen_vs_T.png
     :width: 300px
     :align: center
-    :alt: internal figure
+    :alt: oxygen vs T

     Dissolved oxygen concentrations in equilibrium with the atmosphere.

 Natural bodies of water may be either supersaturated or undersaturated with oxygen depending on the relative magnitude of the sources and sinks of oxygen.
 Algae can be a significant source of oxygen during active photosynthesis and can produce supersaturation.
 Algae also deplete oxygen levels during the night.

 At high levels of supersaturation dissolved gas will form microbubbles that eventually coalesce, rise, and burst at the water surface.
 The bubbles provide a very efficient transfer of supersaturated dissolved gas to the gaseous phase, a process that can be observed when the partial pressure of carbon dioxide is decreased by opening a carbonated beverage.
 Bubble formation by supersaturated gasses also occurs in the environment when cold water in equilibrium with the atmosphere is warmed rapidly.
-The equilibrium dissolved oxygen concentration decreases as the water is warmed (Figure 1-1).
+The equilibrium dissolved oxygen concentration decreases as the water is warmed (:numref:`figure_Oxygen_vs_T`).

 Supersaturation of dissolved gases can also occur when water carrying gas bubbles from a waterfall or spillway plunges into a deep pool.
 The pressure increases with depth in the pool and gasses carried deep into the pool dissolve in the water.
 When the water eventually approaches the surface the pressure decreases and the dissolved gases come out of solution and form bubbles.
 Bubble formation by supersaturated gases can kill fish (similar to the bends in humans) as the bubbles form in the bloodstream.